-We will make the analysis pipeline fully open via a shared repository, for the use of future experiments.
-Using this setup will allow researchers to ask questions ranging from genetics and ecology to neuroscience.
+We will make the analysis pipeline fully open access via a shared repository, for use in future experiments.
+The use of this setup will allow researchers to ask questions relating to a range of fields, from genetics to ecology to neuroscience.

-Aim 3.1 Revealing the role of central neurons on mating decisions in both sexes
+Aim 3.1 Reveal the role central neurons play in mating decisions in both sexes